mdferdousalam/byte-ui-neo/ADVANCED-FEATURES.md

 ---

-**Byte UI** is now a cutting-edge CSS framework that rivals the best in the industry.
+**Byte UI Neo** is now a cutting-edge CSS framework that rivals the best in the industry.
 With its combination of modern CSS features, comprehensive accessibility, and performance optimizations, it's ready for production use in any modern web application.